How to Start the Conversation About Senior Care Options in Pasadena, CA

 Do your research on different senior care options before the discussion.
 Write down any questions you have or topics you want to be sure to address.
 Encourage other family members to do the same thing as well.
 If you need help planning your discussion, we would be happy to provide you with information and support.

 Don’t Be Confrontational

 Keep in mind that you are holding a discussion about your loved one’s well being and future.
 The conversation should be supportive, understanding, and caring.
 You and your family members are there to offer ideas and suggestions, not to tell your loved one what to do.

 Take Your Time

 You shouldn’t rush to try and decide everything in one sitting.
 Take your time, understanding that this should be an ongoing, open conversation.
 You may want to consider offering up suggestions a few at a time, so you don’t overwhelm your loved one.

 A Note for Seniors And Caregivers

 If you are realizing that you may need some extra help in the future, don’t wait for your children to start the conversation.
 Your children and other loved ones may be denying the fact that you are getting older and postponing the discussion.
-It may be wise to talk to your doctor about what type of accessible home health care you may need and look over various care options beforehand.
+It may be wise to talk to your doctor about the senior care options available to you as well.